giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 Continuous Section Field (CSF) is a computational modelling framework that represents a longitudinal object through continuous user-defined fields along an axial coordinate.
 The model is expressed as a function $S(z)$, defined over the longitudinal domain, whose value at each coordinate is a local state composed of geometric domains and material participation.

-Geometry is represented by polygonal domains that vary continuously with $z$.
+The geometric component of $S(z)$ is a continuous mapping from the axial coordinate to the polygonal domains assigned to the model regions.
 Material participation is represented by independent longitudinal fields that define the axial/bending and shear/torsion contribution of each region.
 The geometric field, the axial/bending participation field $w_i(z)$, and the shear/torsion participation field $k_i(z)$ are separate components of the same model and are not constrained to follow a common evolution law.

 This formulation makes the continuous field the central mathematical object.
 Operations such as local evaluation, differentiation, and integration act on $S(z)$ without redefining the underlying description.
 The paper formalizes the CSF data model and the rules by which geometric domains and participation fields combine into a local state.